 The Pension Fund's latest actuarial valuation, as at 31 March 2022, showed it to be 102% funded - an increase from the position 3 years prior of 95%.
-The March 2024 indicative funding level provided by the actuaries showed that the fund was 136% funded.
-Investment markets continued to be affected by the Russian invasion of Ukraine which commenced in February 2022 and was still ongoing throughout the year.
-The increase in inflation and interest rates have also had an impact on the investment returns.
+The March 2025 indicative funding level provided by the actuaries showed that the fund was 155% funded.
+Investment markets continued to be impacted by the ongoing Russian invasion of Ukraine which commenced in February 2022.
+Furthermore, market volatility was experienced towards the year-end due to the situation regarding international trade with the United States and the imposition of tariffs.

-The vast majority of employers in the pension scheme (98% of the Fund by active membership, are scheduled bodies excluding Further and Higher Education employers) have secure public sector funding, and therefore there should be no doubt in their ability to continue to make their pension contributions.
+The vast majority of employers in the pension scheme (over 98% of the Fund by active membership, are scheduled bodies excluding Further and Higher Education employers) have secure public sector funding, and therefore there should be no doubt in their ability to continue to make their pension contributions.

 Following the latest actuarial valuation and schedule of employer contribution payments, the Pension Fund has reviewed its cashflow forecast and is confident in its ability to meet its ongoing obligations to pay pensions from its cash balance.
-In the unlikely event that investments need to be sold, 84.8% (88.8% in 2022-23) of the Fund's investments can be converted into cash within 3 months.
+In the unlikely event that investments need to be sold, at least 81% of the Fund's investments can be converted into cash within 3 months (84.8% in 2023-24).